Princess Sophie of Erbach-Erbach

 Princess Sophie Christine of Erbach-Erbach (Sophie Christine Charlotte Friederike Erdmuthe Gräfin zu Erbach-Erbach) was the wife of William Henry, Prince of Nassau-Saarbrücken and was the mother of Louis, Prince of Nassau-Saarbrücken.

 Life

 Origin and family

-Sophie Erdmuthe zu Erbach-Erbach was born as the daughter of Count Georg Wilhelm of Erbach-Erbach (1686–1757) and his wife Sophie Charlotte von Bothmer (1697–1748), a daughter of Count Johann Caspar von Bothmer of Lauenbrück.
+Countess Sophie Erdmuthe zu Erbach-Erbach was born as the daughter of Count Georg Wilhelm of Erbach-Erbach (1686–1757) and his wife, Countess Sophie Charlotte von Bothmer (1697–1748), a daughter of Count Johann Caspar von Bothmer of Lauenbrück.

 In January 1742, on the occasion of the election of the emperor Charles VII in Frankfurt, she met William Henry II of Nassau-Saarbrücken (* 6 March 1718; † 24 July 1768).
 The marriage contract was signed in Frankfurt on February 15, 1742, and the church wedding took place in Erbach on February 28, 1742.